hashsploit/OpenDNAS/README.md

 An Open Source replacement DNAS server.

 ### What is OpenDNAS
-OpenDNAS is a Open Source implementation of the production DNAS servers hosted by SCEI for authenticating clients to play multiplayer games.
+OpenDNAS is a Open Source implementation of the production DNAS servers hosted by SCEI for authenticating Sony PlayStation clients to play multiplayer games.

 On April 4, 2016; SCEI discontinued the official DNAS servers, thus forcefully taking down hundreds of multiplayer game titles with it.